filecoin-project/filecoin-docs/content/en/store/filecoin-plus/overview/index.md

 To apply for a Large Dataset Notary, follow the steps at [Applying for a large DataCap allocation](https://github.com/filecoin-project/filecoin-plus-large-datasets#applying-for-a-large-datacap-allocation).

+### Smart Contracts
+Smart contracts can acquire DataCap just like any regular client.
+To do so, simply enter the address of the smart contract that requires DataCap as the client address when making a request.
+To receive the initial allocation of 32GiB, we recommend using the auto-verifier [Verify.glif.io](Verify.glif.io).

+It's important to note that DataCap allocations are a one-time credit for a Filecoin address and cannot be transferred between smart contracts.
+If you need to redeploy the smart contract, you must request additional DataCap.
+To address this issue, we are developing an FRC to allow DataCap to be held between redeployments.

 ### Spend DataCap

 Once you have an address with DataCap, you can make deals using DataCap as a part of the payment.
 Because storage providers receive a deal quality multiplier for taking Fil+ deals, many storage providers offer special pricing and services to attract clients who use DataCap to make deals.